cuttlefishh/python-for-data-analysis/lessons/lesson02.md

 Any of the commands we have used from the command line (the bash prompt `$`) can also be typed into a text file and executed by typing `bash SCRIPT.sh` from the command line.

-### Assignment for Lesson 1

-**Basic commands**

-1. Create a working directory for today's class.
-2. Within that directory, create a temporary test directory.
-3. Create a file using one method I showed you.
-4. Create a file using a different method I showed you.
-5. Rename one of the files.
-6. Copy one of the files.
-7. Delete one of the files.
-8. Delete the temporary directory.

-**Working with commands**

-1. Learn more about a command you just learned using a unix command.
-2. Learn more about a command you just learned using Google.
-3. Find out where the commands `mv` and `cp` are located on your computer.
-4. Get a list of the commands you've typed already.
-5. See which processes are running on your computer.
-6. What happens when you type Tab in the middle of a command?
-7. What happens when you type Tab in the middle of a file name or path?

-**Setting up your bash environment**

-1. Download the text editor [Sublime Text](https://www.sublimetext.com).
-2. Customize your terminal by editing `.profile` or `.bashrc` using Sublime Text.
-3. Source your bash profile file using `source ~/.profile`.
-4. Open a new terminal to make sure it automatically sources your bash profile file.
-You may have to change the preferences in the Terminal app.

-**More commands**

-1. Print the first 5 lines of a text file.
-2. Print the last 10 commands you entered.
-3. View the contents of a file without printing anything to the screen.
-4. Open a file in its designated application.
-5. Determine the kind/type of a file.
-6. Search for a word in a file.
-7. Get only the third column of a tab-delimited file.[^1]
-8. Using a different method, get the first field of a tab-delimited file and save it as a new file.

-[^1]: To insert a Tab character, type Ctrl-V and then Tab.

-**Paths and variables**

-1. Navigate to root and home directories using absolute paths.
-2. Navigate to root and home directories using relative paths.
-3. Store an integer as a shell variable then print it.
-4. Store a file name as a shell variable.
-5. Print your current path variable.
-6. Print your home directory.
-7. Write a `for` loop to count to 10.

-**Executing bash scripts and dot-files**

-1. Write a bash script that uses the commands `mkdir`, `cat`, `mv`, `echo`, and a `for` loop.
-2. Execute you bash script using the terminal.

 ### Appendix: The Nano Text Editor

 Credit: [SDSU Department of Astronomy](http://mintaka.sdsu.edu/reu/nano.html)